Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 But, according to my own experiments, you can simply hang a BUS type card anywhere in middle of a cable in a STAR topology network.
-And more - you can use the bus card in place of any star card if you use a terminator.
+And more - you can use the woke bus card in place of any star card if you use a terminator.
 Then you can build very complicated networks fulfilling all your needs!
 An example::